p2panda/handbook/GOVERNANCE.md

 _The maintainers_ hold decision-making power while seeking to represent a balance of the views and the best interests of the community as a whole.
 See [_Current Maintainers_](#Current-Maintainers) for a listing.

+Our core values for making decisions are: mutual respect, open-mindedness, human-centric approaches, inclusion.
+These are vague words but we include them here to provide new community members with a vibe check.

 This document refers to the whole of maintainers with the words "the maintainers" and single members of the maintainers as "any maintainer".

 Decisions by the maintainers are made in unanimity.

-Our core values for making decisions are: mutual respect, open-mindedness, human-centric approaches, inclusion.
-These are vague words but we include them here to provide new community members with a vibe check.
+In the event that any maintainer is unable or unwilling to continue maintenance, they may propose a replacement.
+The remaining maintainers have to unanimously agree to the replacement.

 ## Participants